 Credit Risk.
 Credit risk is the risk that the Company will incur a loss because its counterparties failed to discharge their contractual obligations.
-Credit risk arises from the Company's financial assets which are composed of cash and cash equivalents, trade receivables and others and AFS financial assets.
+Credit risk arises from the Company's financial assets which are composed of cash and cash equivalents, trade receivables and others, financial assets at FVOCI and AFS financial assets.